Thayatal

 Natural Environment Thaya Valley

-Nature knows no boundaries: this is why two protected areas, the Thayatal National Park and its Czech neighbour, preserve one of the last natural valley landscapes in all of Europe, generating rich biodiversity thanks to Pannonian and Atlantic climatic influences.
+Nature knows no borders: this is why two protected areas, the Thayatal National Park and its Czech neighbour, preserve one of the last natural valley landscapes in all of Europe, generating rich biodiversity thanks to Pannonian and Atlantic climatic influences.

 In addition to dense oak, hornbeam, copper beech, linden and sycamore forests, which cover around 90% of the National Park area, rich and meagre pastures, dry grasslands and the free-flowing Thaya create a habitat for numerous rare animal and plant species.